- Admission to the LNDS

 Please talk to your thesis director about your concept of the thesis manuscript, and contact to LNDS coordinator to inquire on specific aspects and in case of doubts whether your work is eligible for a thesis based on articles.

-The PhD exam procedure consists of two parts: a private and a public defense of the thesis work.
-The exam is conducted in accordance with the rules that are in place at the university and faculty where the PhD candidate is enrolled.
+Globally, the PhD exams consists of two parts at UNIGE and at UNIL: a private and a public defense of the thesis work.
+The exams must be done in accordance with the rules in place at the university and faculty of enrollment of the PhD candidate.
 Documents will need to be submitted for the preparation of the exams as detailed in the following paragraphs.

-Please see the guidelines below complementing the LNDS rules.
+Please see the guidelines below complementing the offical LNDS rules.

-For questions and COVID-related changes and updates please contact the LNDS coordinator well in advance of your planned thesis submission.
+For questions, please contact the LNDS coordinator well in advance of your planned thesis submission.

 Public defense of the thesis – Procedure: No later than 6 weeks before the scheduled public defense date, the PhD candidate submits a proposal for the composition of the thesis jury.